algorandfoundation/liquid-auth/docs/src/content/docs/architecture.md

 ## Signaling

-The website and wallet can subscribe to an isolated WebSocket channel to broker [Session Description]() answers and offers.
-[ICE Candidates]() are discovered when any peer has both an offer and answer.
+The website and wallet can connect to a dedicated WebSocket channel specifically for exchanging [Session Description](https://developer.mozilla.org/en-US/docs/Glossary/SDP) answers and offers.
+Additionally, [ICE Candidates](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/icecandidate_event) are identified when any peer has both an offer and an answer.

 ```mermaid
 sequenceDiagram